Wiredcraft/test-mobile/QR-generator.md

 # QR-generator

-Please make sure you have read the [README.md](https://github.com/Wiredcraft/mobile-test/blob/master/README.md) first.
+Make sure you have read the [README.md](https://github.com/Wiredcraft/mobile-test/blob/master/README.md) first.

 ## Background

+There are 2 tasks:

-Build a simple api server that provider an API could generate a random seed.
+1. Build a simple api server that can provide an API which generate a random seed.

-Build a simple mobile application with simple user interface, that could call the seed API and generate a QR-code reply on this seed.
+2. Build a simple mobile application (very simple UI), that would call the seed API and generate a QR-code based on this seed.

 ### Seed Model

 ```
 {
-  data: '37790a1b728096b4141864f49159ad47'    // The random seed, length must equal 32
+  data: '37790a1b728096b4141864f49159ad47'    // Random seed, length must be equal to 32
   expiredAt: 1452762065183                    // Unix format timestamp
 }
 ```